davidfoliveira/node-proletariat/README.md

 For keeping this guarantees, you should set the manager option `SACRED_GUARANTEES` to true.
 This will make sure that if higher priority works will start going out of their guaranteed space, they will only steal slots from the lowest priority range (usually the range >= 0), saving the other guarantees.
 Again, using the example, but now setting manager `SACRED_GUARANTEES` to true, we will be defining the limit of 50 to works with priority >= 0 and < 1, 80 to works with priority >= 1 and < 2 and 70 to works with priority >= 2.

+## System messages

+The client supports sending system messages to the manager and to all the workers by using `systemMessage(msg,callBack)` method.
+The supplied message will be sent and `sysmsg` event will be fired on the manager and on all the workers.
+The `callBack` function will be called only when everybody got the message.

+Example (manager):

+	manager.on('sysmsg',function(msg){
+	   console.log("System message: ",msg);
+	});

+Example (worker):

+	worker.on('sysmsg',function(msg){
+	   console.log("System message: ",msg);
+	});

+Example (client):

+	client.systemMessage({"do":"something"},function(){
+	   console.log("Everybody got the message");
+	});

 ## Multiprocessor

 On the current state, the three components of proletariat are single threaded.
-However, you can launch how many worker processes as you wish, making better use of multriprocessor computers.
+However, you can launch how many worker processes as you wish, making better use of multiprocessor machines.

-In the future, the manager process will naturally support running with multiple processes at the same time.
+In the future, the manager process will naturally support running on multiple processes at the same time.